 We do so based on our response in 2014 as a UN Authorized Civil Society Joint venture with New Future Foundation, (UN Documents JS51_UPR22_USA_E_Main) that was directed to one of the ten areas to be commented on as subject headings detailed by the US State Dept. in response to the 2015 UPR – (1) civil rights, ethnic, and racial discrimination; (2) criminal justice issues; (3) indigenous issues; (4) national security; (5) immigration; (6) labor and trafficking; (7) economic, social and cultural rights and measures; (8) the environment; (9) domestic implementation of human rights, and; (10) treaties and international human rights mechanisms.

 Over the coming year, 2020, based on the framework setout during the Kwanzaa Accords Review of 2019, we will detail how the #BlackFolksPlan addresses these issues in a national Community Benefit Agreement that is good for People of African Descent in the African Diaspora in the United States of America and for the county as a whole.
-We will do so by addressing each month detailed solutions around each of these ten areas in reverse order.
+From June 22nd through June 26th 2020 we will create Zoom meetings with detailed solutions around each of these ten areas in reverse order.